Exposing Ports from a Virtual Machine

 Settings

-Internal ports are shown in the host at a different port.
-It can be changed from the global settings page.
+Internal ports are shown in the host from a starting port number.
+It can be changed from the global settings page in the Port Expose section.